MikeCook9994/5th-Edition-Hombrew/Subclasses/Fighter/Arcane Martialist.md

 *3rd-level Arcane Martialist Feature*

-When you reach 3rd level, you augment your martial prowess with the ability to cast spells.
+You have augmented your martial prowess with the ability to cast spells.

 ### Cantrips